blackducksoftware/synopsys-detect/documentation/src/main/markdown/troubleshooting/usage-metrics.md

 [var_company_name] uses this data to help set engineering priorities.

 In a network where access to outside servers is limited, this mechanism may fail, and those failures may be visible in the log.
-This is a harmless failure; [detect_product_short] will continue to function normally.
+These are harmless failures; [detect_product_short] will continue to function normally.

 To disable this mechanism for [detect_product_short] runs executed from one environment,